hassanzohdy/mongez-localization/README.md

 ## Change Log

+- 2.1.1 (19 Feb 2023)
+  - Enhanced translation when object is passed as a keyword.
 - 2.1.0 (15 Feb 2023)
   - Now `trans` and `transFrom` function accepts `keyword` as **string** or **object**
 - 2.0.11 (28 Nov 2022)